 The local language is Arabic, although most Palestinians also know a second or even third language, such as English, Spanish, or French.
 It is extremely helpful to learn greetings, basic phrases, and numbers in Arabic before arriving in Palestine; this will assist when paying for food, asking for directions, or taking a taxi.
-For that you can check out the Arabic language phrasebook on our website.

 You may be surprised to find that modern technology in the form of Internet or smart phones is ever present, not just in big cities, but even in small Bedouin villages.